 The Alameda County Congestion Management Agency (ACCMA) Land Use Analysis Program requires a level of service analysis for roadway segments within a study area if 100 evening peak hour vehicle trips are generated by a proposed project (see Section 4.2.6.2 for definitions of level of service).
-ACCMA's level of service standard is LOS E, except where LOS F was the level of service originally measured, in which case the standard remains LOS F.
+For the purposes of level of service monitoring of the CMP roadway segments, ACCMA's level of service standard is LOS E, except where LOS F was the level of service originally measured, in which case the standard remains LOS F.